ayeshamumtaz1057/AI-Business-analytics-studio/README.md

 ## 🎯 Problem It Solves

-Raw data exports (from forms, sales systems, surveys, etc.) are almost never clean.
-Common issues include:
+Raw data exports — from forms, POS systems, CRMs, and surveys — are almost never clean.
+The same issues show up every time:

 - Extra spaces in column names and text values
-- Inconsistent capitalization (`"mouse"` vs `"MOUSE"` vs `"Mouse"`)
+- Inconsistent capitalization (`mouse` vs `MOUSE` vs `Mouse`)
-- Missing values (empty quantity, price, or customer name fields)
+- Missing values in quantity, price, or customer-name fields
 - Duplicate rows
 - Inconsistent data types

-This script **automates the cleanup process** instead of doing it manually in Excel, and produces a summary report showing what was cleaned.

-### Why it matters

-Doing this by hand takes twenty minutes, is easy to get wrong, and leaves no record of what changed.
-Running a script takes a second, produces identical results every time, and prints exactly what it did.
+Cleaning this by hand in Excel takes twenty minutes, is easy to get wrong, and leaves no record of what changed. **DataCleaner Pro** automates the cleanup, applies a defensible rule to every gap it fills, and produces a report that shows exactly what happened — in under a second, with identical results every time.

 ---